 The work of the Holy Spirit in the church today is to indwell Christ followers so they might look like Christ and to empower them to continue the ministry that Jesus had when He was here on earth (Acts 2:1-4).

 You have asked a critical question.
-To many of us the Holy Spirit is the forgotten member of the Godhead.
+To many of us, the Holy Spirit is the forgotten member of the Godhead.
 We focus so much energy on God the Father and on Jesus the Son of God that we tend to ignore the Holy Spirit.
-This attitude needs careful examination because in one sense, the Holy Spirit does more in the Church today than both God our Father and Jesus combined.
+This attitude needs careful examination because in one sense, the Holy Spirit does more today than both God our Father and Jesus combined.
 The Holy Spirit is really busy making us look like Jesus.

 Of course, the Holy Spirit has no intention of working to make our outside appearances more like Jesus; He is working to produce within us the character and inner life of Christ for all to see.

 But just for fun, let’s consider what Jesus might have looked like when He was on earth in His earthly body.
 Early in the third century A.D.
 “The Letter of Lentulus” gave a physical description of Jesus.
 Holman Hunt used this description for his famous painting of Jesus folding His hands calmly in prayer: